ashishu007/ashishu007.github.io/blog/_posts/2020-06-19-Data-to-Text-Generation.md

 > Finally, the resulting sentences are generated (d, **linguistic realisation**).

 The specification of these subtasks vary from domain to domain, but the basic idea remains the same.
-Let's take the NBA match summarisation (the D2T NLG figure shown above) for an example.

-The generation will happen in the following steps:
+Let's take another example, the **NBA match summarisation** (the D2T NLG figure shown above) for instance.
+Here also, the generation will happen in the following steps:
 - first, we need to decide what records from the input table will be dispalyed in the final text (or ***what to say?***);
 - second, we'll have to decide in what order those records will be displayed, which will also include the deciding on which records will have separate senetences and which ones will be included in the same sentence (or ***how to say?***); and
 - finally, generating the text by combining all the decisions made in previous steps (or **saying what's decided**).

 ## Public Datasets and Evaluation Metrics

 Now that we know about the expectations in D2T NLG, let's see some of the standard public datasets and evaluation metrics used to measure the performance of different methods on those datasets.
+Here I describe the three advanced public datasets that have gained attention recently.

+To keep track of the **state-of-the-art** in this field, follow this article on [NLP-progress](https://nlpprogress.com/english/data_to_text_generation.html).

 ### RotoWire
 The [dataset](https://github.com/harvardnlp/boxscore-data/blob/master/rotowire.tar.bz2) consists of articles summarizing NBA basketball games, paired with their corresponding box- and line-score tables.
 It is professionally written, medium length game summaries targeted at fantasy basketball fans.
 The writing is colloquial, but structured, and targets an audience primarily interested in game statistics <sup>[[2]](#myfootnote2)</sup>.